intval/gitbook/README.md

 [![Build Status](https://travis-ci.org/GitbookIO/gitbook.png?branch=master)](https://travis-ci.org/GitbookIO/gitbook)

+**This is a private fork of some people trying to make GitBook compatible with a certain book (written an a RTL language).
+This is just temporary, until GitBook offers RTL support and a better documentation and API for plugins.**
+**For now we just forked it, until we have time to assist in making the official GitBook better.**

+_____

 GitBook is a command line tool (and Node.js library) for building beautiful books and exercises using GitHub/Git and Markdown.
 Here is an example: [Learn Javascript](https://www.gitbook.io/book/GitBookIO/javascript).
 You can publish book easily online using [gitbook.io](https://www.gitbook.io) and an [editor](https://github.com/GitbookIO/editor) is available for Windows, Mac and Linux.
 You can follow [@GitBookIO](https://twitter.com/GitBookIO) on Twitter.
 Complete documentation is available at [help.gitbook.io](http://help.gitbook.io/).

 ![Image](https://raw.github.com/GitbookIO/gitbook/master/preview.png)